3lLobo/Blocqbook-v311/README.md

 To top the cherry, the UI is deployed via Spheron on the Filecoin network, keeping it out of reach of censoring or capitalizing hands 👋🏾
 In other words: Neither the Blocq☎️book, nor your personal web3-contact-DB can be taken down, you better start using it!

-## AWS, A tiny dash of good old centralization

-As much as we all would like to live in Ponyland, reality usually teaches us hard facts.
-Through all their perks, we could not yet find a way to decentralize a secure backend.
-Storing wallet keys on a static website would open the door for malicious actors to abuse both the storage and public tagging system.
-In necessity of a secure backend, we turned to AWS where the Blocq☎️book API is deployed.

-Being thankful implies having successfully surpassed a challenge, thus with this metaphor in mind we would like to round up this hackathon with a big **ThankYou** to the the generous sponsors IPFS, AWS and Polygon 💜
+Being thankful implies having successfully surpassed a challenge, thus with this metaphor in mind we would like to round up this hackathon with a big **ThankYou** to the the generous sponsors IPFS and Polygon 💜

 ![bbbye](/public/logov2/booqName/blocqbookN.png)